h1romas4/zellij-datetime/README.md

 ![zellij-04.png](https://raw.githubusercontent.com/h1romas4/zellij-datetime/main/docs/images/zellij-04.png)

-Since it is a WebAssembly/WASI build, it will probably work in all environments, including amd64, Arm.
+Zellij's plugin system leverages WebAssembly/WASI, and this plugin will also work with both amd64 and Arm in the same binary.

 ## WIP